skaurdc/Abalone-Age-Prediction/README.md

 | Shell weight |	Numerical |	after being dried |	grams |	Independent Variable |
 | Rings |	Numerical |	+1.5 gives the age in years	| years	 | Dependent/Target Variable |

-# Problem Approach
+<h2>Problem Approach</h2><br>
-## The age of abalones can be predicted using Supervised Machine Learning Algorithms.
+The age of abalones can be predicted using Supervised Machine Learning Algorithms.
 Following the various steps of the data and machine learning pipeline, a candidate algorithm will be selected.
 The following steps will be conducted:
 - Data Preprocessing and cleaning
 - Exploratory Data Analysis
 - Data Visualization